 Meet The Editors And The Illustrator

 Jennifer Schacker is associate professor of English at University of Guelph and author of National Dreams: The Remaking of Fairy Tales in Nineteenth-Century England.
-Christine A. Jones is associate professor of French at the University of Utah and author of Shapely Bodies: The Image of Porcelain in Eighteenth-Century France.
+Christine A. Jones is a professor of French at the University of Utah and author of Mother Goose Refigured: A Critical Translation of Charles Perrault’s Fairy Tales.
 Jones and Schacker are longtime collaborators and co-editors of Marvelous Transformations: An Anthology of Fairy Tales and Contemporary Critical Perspectives.